The entries on this page include exceptions and additions to AP Stylebook guidance. Dictionary: Merriam-Webster Online

 Conscious Style Toolkit

-• Italicize publication titles (e.g., magazines, journals, newspapers, books, movies, podcasts); the New England Journal of Medicine; Code Switch
+- Italicize publication titles (e.g., magazines, journals, newspapers, books, movies, podcasts); the New England Journal of Medicine; but The Wall Street Journal.
+Check publications’ preferences.

 Style using source's preference; keep style used in quoted material.
 See AP guidance on foreign names here.